Climate Action Plan

 Planning & ZoningPlanning & Zoning

-In the St. Louis area, several cities (Richmond Heights and Wildwood) have worked in partnership with St. Louis University and the US Green Building Council to conduct an Green House Gas Inventory with the help of a student intern.
-Conducting a GHG inventory in partnership with the St. Louis Regional Environmental Internship Program requires passage of a formal resolution authorizing participation in the REIP, hiring of the intern, membership in ICLEI, and completion of the GHG inventory.
-ICLEI-USA’s website has a plethora of information including guidebooks and various other tools.
-Mayors should, with the endorsement of the city council, sign the U.S. Mayors' Climate Protection Agreement.
+In the St. Louis area, several cities, including Richmond Heights and Wildwood, have worked in partnership with St. Louis University and the U.S. Green Building Council to conduct a GHG inventory with the help of a student intern.
+Cities that conducted a GHG inventory in partnership with the St. Louis Regional Environmental Internship Program were required to pass a formal resolution authorizing participation in the REIP, hire the intern, attain membership in ICLEI, and complete the GHG inventory.
+Mayors should also, with the endorsement of the city council, sign onto the U.S. Mayors' Climate Protection Agreement.
+For a list of GHG inventories that have been completed for municipalities in the St. Louis region, click here

 Dollars & CentsDollars & Cents

-Climate Action Plans typically explore opportunities for conserving fossil fuels, used in heating, lighting, and city fleets.
-Some city plans include strategies for reducing carbon emissions of businesses, industry and residents within the city in addition to the strategies for reduction of direct municipal use.
+Climate Action Plans typically explore opportunities for conserving fossil fuels used in heating, lighting, and city fleets.
+Some city plans include strategies for reducing carbon emissions of businesses, industry, and residents within the city, in addition to the strategies for reduction of direct municipal use.

 Energy efficiency strategies have the potential to reduce utility and fuel costs, saving the city and taxpayers significant amounts of money.
-Often there is an up-front cost associated with improving energy efficiency, and a plan can help city officials assess costs and benefits, and develop a priority for action.
+Often, there is an up-front cost associated with improving energy efficiency, and a plan can help city officials assess costs and benefits and develop a priority for action.

 Measuring SuccessMeasuring Success